Enabling Progressive Whole-slide Image Analysis with Multi-scale Pyramidal Network

-To further validate the adaptability of our method, we applied MSPN to the pre-trained MIL framework.
-As detailed in Table~\ref{table:res_feather24k}, we utilised an ABMIL model pre-trained on the FEATHER-24K dataset using UNI2 features and compared it against the same pre-trained configuration with MSPN added on.
+To further validate the adaptability of our method, we applied MSPN to a pre-trained MIL framework.
+As detailed in Table~\ref{table:res_feather24k}, we utilised an ABMIL model pre-trained on the FEATHER-24K dataset using both CONCH and UNI2 features and compared it against the same pre-trained configuration with MSPN added on.
 The results demonstrate that MSPN consistently boosts performance across all evaluated tasks.
 For example, when using CONCH features, MSPN improves the prediction performance of ER for ABMIL from 87.84 to 88.80, PR from 83.28 to 84.08 and HER2 from 80.88 to 81.80, outperforming both the standard concatenation and CSA methods.